 The Executive Committee is responsible for ensuring the execution of the decisions of the Board of Directors and implementing the strategy of PolyPeptide in accordance with Swiss law, the Articles of Association, the Organizational Regulations and the resolutions of the shareholders' meeting.
-The Executive Committee is led by the CEO and in 2023 comprised the CEO, CFO, the Director Global Sales and Marketing, the Director Global Operations and the General Counsel, and such other officers as may be determined by the Board of Directors, in consultation with the CEO, from time to time.
+The Executive Committee is led by the CEO and as of 31 December 2024, it comprised the CEO, the CFO, the Director Global Operations and the General Counsel.
+The Executive Committee may include other officers as may be determined by the Board of Directors, in consultation with the CEO, from time to time.
 The Executive Committee has a dual function in the management of PolyPeptide.
 On the one hand, under the leadership of the CEO, the Executive Committee is responsible for the day-to-day business of the Company (to the extent not reserved to the Board); and, on the other hand, it is responsible for the operational business of the whole Group as well as of each individual site and subsidiary (to the extent that the respective competences are not reserved to the Board pursuant to the Organizational Regulations or are, by law, reserved to the boards of directors of the subsidiaries).